 A practical site parameter is therefore required which quantifies the extent to which the terrain at a particular site exceeds the limits implied in the derivation of the orographic model.
-Such a parameter should be a measure of site ruggedness and if possible, be derived directly from the site height contour data.
+Such a parameter should be a measure of site ruggedness and if possible, be derived directly from the site contour data.
 The ability to predict whether or not the flow will separate is fundamental to the estimation of the performance of the orographic model and other linear numerical models, which assume the presence of attached flows.
-As discussed in section 4, the possible highruggedness error in the atlas generation procedure from a meteorological station on the one hand, and in the site prediction procedure on the other hand, will have negative and positive effects, respectively, on the total prediction procedure.
-In search for a performance indicator only differences in terrain properties between the two sites should therefore be considered.
+The fraction of the surrounding terrain which is over a critical slope of say, 0.3 is therefore proposed as a coarse measure of the extent of flow separation [12].